swomf/tank-trouble-raylib/README.md

 ## features

 * better bullet balancing.
-  * lifetime has a lower cap to prevent atrocious levels of spam
+  * lifetime has a lower cap (less spam)
   * bullets can collide with each other for mutual destruction (more big brain plays)
+  * each tank color can only have a set amount of bullets active on-screen at once (less spam)
 * more tunables. see `src/config.h`
   * tune bullet speed, max bullet bounce, max bullet lifetime, bullet speed, etc.
   * tune tank speed, turning, scale